Unlinked monotone regression

 and

 In Appendix~\ref{sec:some-rudiments-EPT}, we recall some of the basic tools of empirical processes that we need in this proof.
-In what follows the notation $\lesssim$ means smaller or equal modulo a universal positive multiplicative constant.
+In what follows, the notation $\lesssim$ means smaller or equal modulo a universal positive multiplicative constant.
+For all fixed $w\in\RR$ and $m \in \mathcal{M}$, let $k_{w,m}$ be the function defined by $k_{w,m}(x)=\one_{m(x) \le w}$ for all $x\in[0,1]$.
 Consider the set of functions

 Using the same notation as in \cite{aadbook} (for completeness, we provide definitions in Appendix~\ref{sec:some-rudiments-EPT}), let us write $ \mathbb{G}_n k = \sqrt n (\mathbb P^X_n - P^X) k$ for $k \in \mathcal{I}$.
-Since $\mathcal{I}$ is a subset of the class of monotone non-increasing functions $f: \RR \mapsto [0, 1]$, it follows from \citet[Theorem 2.7.5]{aadbook} that there exists a universal constant $C > 0$, such that for any $\delta > 0$ and any probability measure $Q$
+Since $\mathcal{I}$ is a subset of the class of monotone non-increasing functions $f: \RR \mapsto [0, 1]$, it follows from \citet[Theorem 2.7.5]{aadbook} that there exists a universal constant $C > 0$, such that for any $\delta > 0$ and any probability measure $Q$,

 (where $N_B(\cdot, \cdot, \cdot)$ is defined in Appendix~\ref{sec:some-rudiments-EPT}).
 Since $\mathcal{I}$ admits $F(t) =1$ as an envelope, this and the inequality in (\ref{RelNumb}) imply that